safeautonomy/WebGSN/README.md

 * Press `Zoom to Fit` or `Center on root`, to include the whole diagram in the image before downloading.
 * Click `Download Image` to download the safety case.
 * Click `Download JSON` to download the safety case as the JSON file.

+### Remove the safety case

+As the safety case is stored in MongoDB, one can simply browse the database and delete your created safety case.